richellaod/Programming-Scripting-Project-2018/README.md

 Thankfully I had all of these downloaded in the previous weeks in order to complete other tasks which had been set out by my lecturer.

 After a lot of research I realised that I would also need to ensure that there was a number of other libraries installed on Python so that I would be able to complete this project.
 These included matplotlib, numpy and pandas.
-From that I then had to ensure that other modules and functions were installed which would help me to extract the results from the Iris Data set and also give me the ability to create different types of graphs to display the data:
+From that I then had to ensure that other modules and functions were installed which would help me to extract the results from the Iris Data set and also give me the ability to create different types of graphs to display the data[2]:

 ![Image for Libraries which needed to be installed on Python](https://github.com/richellaod/Images-for-Project-2018/blob/master/Imports.JPG)